Overview

 Overall, our findings indicate that sodium ascorbyl phosphate could serve as an effective, non-antibiotic option for both the prevention and treatment of acne, making it an attractive addition to cosmetic products due to its lack of side effects.

-Vitamin C shows effectiveness for acne
+Vitamin C derivative lotion shows significant acne improvement

 We explored the potential benefits of using vitamin C alongside adapalene, a well-known topical treatment for acne.
 This study focused on creating a gel that combines nanostructured lipid carriers loaded with adapalene and vitamin C. By using a method called high pressure homogenization, researchers prepared these carriers to effectively deliver the active ingredients through the skin.